pdelong42/RRD-FFT/README.md

 ToDo:
  - Write some useful documentation explaining what each part is for.
  - Make this more useful and usable beyond the proof-of-concept phase.
+ - Figure-out how to handle NANs - it takes only one for an FFT to be useless.
+ - Handle COUNTER and DERIVE types, not just GAUGE and ABSOLUTE.

 Idea scratchpad: